stoneneedle/meditationsite/README.md

-# Project 1 -- Meditation Supplies Website
+# Project 1 -- MedShop: Meditation Supplies Website

 ## Intro

-This website is designed to sell meditation-related products online.
+MedShop is designed to sell meditation-related products online.
 It represents a very basic example of what a front-end interface could look like in HTML/CSS.
 Although I have been experimenting with JavaScript on my own for some time, our course has not yet begun covering JavaScript, and thus JavaScript is minimal and front-end only (strict mode).

+This design is intended to be fairly minimalist while still being usable as a brainstorm for a website shop layout, as well as an alternative to typical design patterns.
+Thus it is implemented as a pure HTML/CSS layout, and does not use Bootstrap or any standard design frameworks, since it is a learning and brainstorming tool only.

 *Please note that all code/ideas taken from other sources is cited in APA format, with an in-text citation in the file and with a main references list here.
 Note that Hofstra QS tutorial videos are proprietary, and are not available at time of viewing.*